Gay Men Are Being Held In Concentration Camps In Chechnya

 Tanya Lokshina, from Human Rights Watch in Moscow, wrote last week that “a brutal campaign against LGBT people has been sweeping through Chechnya” for several weeks.
 “These days, very few people in Chechnya dare speak to human rights monitors or journalists even anonymously because the climate of fear is overwhelming and people have been largely intimidated into silence.”

-Indeed, the Guardian reported that Novaya Gazeta has said that it fears for the safety of its journalists after a televised gathering of religious and social leaders in Grozny promised “reprisals” against them.
+She added: “Filing an official complaint against local security officials is extremely dangerous, as retaliation by local authorities is practically inevitable.”

-LGBTQ people are extremely vulnerable in Chechnya, Lokshina continued, as “homophobia is intense and rampant.”
+LGBT people are extremely vulnerable in Chechnya, Lokshina continued, as “homophobia is intense and rampant”.
+“LGBT people are in danger not only of persecution by the authorities but also of falling victim to 'honour killings' by their own relatives for tarnishing family honour.”

-“LGBT people are in danger not only of persecution by the authorities but also of falling victim to 'honour killings' by their own relatives for tarnishing family honour,” she said.
+The anti-gay campaign was allegedly ordered by Chechen leader Ramzan Kadyrov, an ally of Russian President Vladimir Putin, the MailOnline reported.
+However, his regime denied the arrests by claiming there were no gay people in the region: “It is impossible to persecute those who are not in the republic.”

 Gay people in Chechnya are likely to be disowned by their families if their sexuality is made public, due to the strictly conservative attitudes that dominate society.
 Gay men in the region have also been deleting their social media profiles since the New York Times reported that many were being lured into dates and then arrested.